kyroh/dijet-tools/README.md

 ## Introduction

-I started this project in December 2024 and completed the alpha build in February 2025.
+I started this project in December 2024 and completed the alpha build in February 2025 which I used for most of my personal research on scattering.
+I recently decided to build a release version of my framework to make it more accessible for people to use CERN open data.
 My goal was to learn collider physics and machine learning by building a complete analysis pipeline from scratch.
 This library handles end-to-end analysis of dijet events from ATLAS data, with a focus on QCD scattering and the search for new physics through angular observables.

 ## Features